-NYU Steinhardt will launch the Astor International Travel Fellowship in the summer of 2014.
-This program, possible through a generous gift from Mrs. Brooke Astor, celebrates the accomplishments of New York City public school teachers by awarding them a fully-sponsored, ten-day, educational trip with NYU Steinhardt faculty.
+The Astor International Travel Fellowship for New York City Teachers, made possible through a generous gift from Mrs. Brooke Astor, celebrates the accomplishments of full-time, classroom teachers in the New York City public schools by awarding them a fully-sponsored, ten-day, educational fellowship with NYU Steinhardt faculty.

-Office of Academic Initiatives and Global Programs, Steinhardt School of Culture, Education, & Human Development, New York University, 82 Washington Square East, 5th floor, New York, NY 10003; (t)1-212-998-5099, email@example.com
+The Office of Global Affairs, Steinhardt School of Culture, Education, & Human Development, New York University, 82 Washington Square East, 5th floor, New York, NY 10003; 1-212-992-9380, email@example.com